drgs100/Alecs-War/Act-Two.md

 ## Event xx - New attack.

 New wave of attack, more death.
 This is where it starts to go strange.
-At least a couple of the soldiers will follow a tank.
+Events from the wrong time keep happening, at least a couple of the soldiers will follow a tank, the Germans use a flame thrower, even some British use of gas.

 ## Event xx - Withdraw back through Ypres